Financial Aid FAQ

 I am a veteran.
 Can I use VA education benefits for seminary tuition?

 Yes, in order to remain eligible for financial aid you must maintain good standing with all seminary accounts.
-Your spring award amount will likely be withheld if you are not in good financial standing.
+In most cases, your account balance must be clear in order to register for classes and utilize Gateway scholarship aid.

-If financial aid amounts are posted during the summer and my financial situation changes during the semester, is there any way to re-evaluate my award amount for additional aid?
+If financial aid amounts are assigned during the summer and my financial situation changes during the semester, is there any way to re-evaluate my award amount for additional aid?

 It is not likely that we could adjust your aid in mid-semester, as all financial calculations are conducted on an annual basis.
-Once the funds are distributed they are gone.
-We suggest you speak directly to the VP of Enrollment and Student Services and explore other means of emergency aid.
+We suggest you speak directly to the VP of Enrollment and Student Services and explore your options.

 I hope to get accepted into a doctoral program at Gateway.
 Does the Seminary Financial Aid Program apply to Advanced Studies?

-Scholarship resources for doctoral studies are limited and exist outside the Financial Aid Program.
+Scholarship resources for doctoral studies are limited.
 For information, contact the Ph.D. office or D.Min. office directly.

 Ph.D.: (909-687-1631)